Tucson House: Overview

 floor "penthouse indoor-outdoor solarium.”
 U.S. Congressman Morris K. Udall was a resident for 2 years during the 1960s.
-It was also the tallest building in Tucson from 1963-1967, and is still the tallest residential building in Tucson.
+It was also the tallest building in Tucson from 1963 to 1967, and is still the tallest residential building in Tucson.

 Even with its unparalleled amenities and initial popularity, the creation of Interstate 10 approximately one mile to the west in the early 1960s proved to be detrimental to Tucson House.
 The creation of Interstate 10 meant that most traffic bypassed the city core and severely curtailed in-town through traffic.
 The popularity of many motels and businesses along the once-booming Oracle Road collapsed, and the marketplace dramatically transformed within a decade.
-By the mid 1970s, Tucson House occupancy declined as the Oracle Area continued to deteriorate, and the federally insured mortgage was foreclosed.
+By the mid-1970s, Tucson House occupancy declined as the Oracle Area continued to deteriorate, and the federally insured mortgage was foreclosed.
 The property was auctioned in October 1976 to HUD, which provided a grant to the City of Tucson to purchase it.
 In 1979, the City of Tucson acquired the 408-unit Tucson House complex and converted it to public housing for the elderly and disabled.

 In 2016, a faulty water valve caused residents to be without water for more than 24-hours.

 The Blue Moon community garden is in the rear of Tucson House.